Guide to HDR Photos

 Almost all D-SLR cameras with AEB mode can take three images at 2EV spacing or five images at 1EV spacing.
 The total range captured is 10EV for both presets, which covers the majority of scenes.

-For the purposes of analyzing the number of images and bracketing amounts needed for merging, we are going to assume that the dynamic range capturing capabilities of your digital camera sensor equal 6EV.
+For the purposes of analyzing the number of images and bracketing amounts needed for merging, we are going to assume that the dynamic range capturing capabilities of your digital camera sensor equals 6EV.
 This estimate is arguably low, but I’d rather err on the side of creating higher quality images.
 Note: Tests performed by Imatest (imatest.com) show a dynamic range of 8.5EV for most digital sensors.
 However, quality is diminished by the presence of noise.
 6EV pertains to a range that is low in noise and high in quality.

 A Special Note from the Author

 For years, photographers have struggled to work around the limitations of available light.
-From fine-tuning exposure, to relying on flash, to buying expensive equipment.
+From fine-tuning exposure to relying on flash, to buying expensive equipment.
 The advent of digital photography offered many advantages over film for manipulating light, but even today’s high-end professional digital cameras are often not capable of capturing the full dynamic range of light in a single image.

 High dynamic range (HDR) digital photography offers a solution.
 By taking multiple photographs of the same scene at varying exposure levels then merging and tone mapping them with HDR software, photographers of all skill levels can master even the most difficult lighting situations with ease.
-The resulting images can be incredibly surreal or very similar to a single-shot image that is perfectly exposed and noise free.
+The resulting images can be incredibly surreal or very similar to a single-shot image that is perfectly exposed and noise-free.

 Author Ferrell McCollough